 4. Transport

-Transport and travel costs that you can claim include any travel necessary for the purposes of your work (but not travel to and from your workplace).
-If a journey is for both personal and business reasons then ask your accountant to help you quantify the business cost.
+Transport and travel costs that you can claim include any travel necessary for your work (but not travel to and from your workplace).

 5. Legal and professional costs

-If you use professionals such as an accountant, financial adviser, solicitor, surveyor etc. purely for business reasons, you can claim their fees as expenses.
+If you use professionals such as an accountant, financial adviser, solicitor, surveyor, etc, purely for business reasons, you can claim their fees as expenses.
 Bank charges also count.

 6. Raw materials / stock